U.S. military turns back ships amid hope for new peace talks

 Humanitarian corridor needed in Strait of Hormuz, International Rescue Committee says

-The International Rescue Committee is calling for the urgent establishment of a humanitarian corridor through the Strait of Hormuz to allow the delivery of lifesaving aid to vulnerable populations in countries including Sudan, Somalia and Ethiopia.
+The International Rescue Committee is calling for urgently establishing a humanitarian corridor through the Strait of Hormuz to allow lifesaving aid to be delivered to vulnerable populations in Sudan, Somalia, Ethiopia and other countries.

 "The constraint of fuel, fertilizer, liquified natural gas and cooking gas, as well as the shipping lanes that carry medicines and therapeutic foods into crisis zones is a rapidly unfolding food security time bomb," the organization warned.

-The organization said it has hundreds of thousands of dollars' worth of pharmaceutical supplies destined for Sudan that have been stuck in Dubai, while the blockading of the strait has led to surging fuel prices in Nigeria and Ethiopia.
+It said it has hundreds of thousands of dollars' worth of pharmaceutical supplies destined for Sudan that have been stuck in Dubai, while the blockade of the strait has led to surging fuel prices in Nigeria and Ethiopia.

 “When vital shipping routes like the Strait of Hormuz are disrupted, the impact is not abstract — it is measured in empty shelves, shuttered clinics, and lives at risk," IRC President and CEO David Miliband said.
 "Humanitarian aid should not be subject to the volatility of conflict.
 The establishment of a sustained humanitarian corridor is a straightforward and necessary step to ensure that life-saving supplies continue to flow."